SirPlease/ZoneMod/Changelogs/Zonemod-1.8.md

 * **Sounds:**
   * Added Support for L4D1 Survivors melee grunting.
   * Fixed a few issues that would break melee grunts entirely.
+  * Blocked a ton of Survivor lines from playing, easier on the ears!

 * **Friendly Fire:**
   * Maximum amount of Friendly Fire per Shotgun blast has been increased from **6** to **8**.